Lil Wilkinson Realty Logo

 2. Damp or Wet Basement

-An inspector will check your walls for a powdery white mineral deposit a few inches off the floor, and will look to see if you feel secure enough to store things right on your basement floor.
+An inspector will examine the walls for a powdery white mineral deposit a few inches off the floor, and check to see if you feel secure enough to store things right on the basement floor.
 A mildew odour is almost impossible to eliminate, and an inspector will certainly be conscious of it.

-It will cost you to seal a crack in or around your basement foundation depending on severity and location, or to add a new sump pump and pit, and complete waterproofing of an average 3 bedroom home could be in the thousands.
+The cost to seal a crack in or around your basement foundation depending on severity and location, or to add a new sump pump and pit, or complete waterproofing of an average 3 bedroom home, could be in the thousands.
 You will have to weigh these figures into the calculation of what price you want to net on your home.

 3. Inadequate Wiring & Electrical